mrenrich84/CV/README.md

 My next step will be landing a job in company which mostly shares the Makers Academy ethics (Agile, SOLID, pair programming, TDD, open minded, diversity welcome) and I can't wait to see how these models fit in a professional environment!

 I can probably express myself at best in an environment which:
-- values "doers": people who work hard and who enjoy having something to show for their efforts,
+- values "doers": people who work hard, get passionate at their tasks and enjoy having something to show for their efforts,
 - embraces creativity, innovation and independence of thought,
 - emphasyse on delivering at high standards,
-- management spends good effort on team building,
+- has manager that spends good effort on team building,
+- has an easy going office culture,
-- new challenges comes everyday.
+- comes with new challenges everyday.

 ***
 ### Skills